WHEN DO I NEED A DOCTOR’S EXCUSE?

 A note from the parent/guardian is sufficient for all other illnesses.
 Any student who is absent from school for 3 or more consecutive days and does not have a doctor’s excuse must report to the nurse before being readmitted to class.

-School regulations require that a pupil with chicken pox or head lice or nits be excluded from school.
-Students may return to school when they are fever-free and the chicken pox vesicles are dry and have scabs and if they are lice and nit-free.
+School regulations require that a pupil with chicken pox or head lice be excluded from school.
+Students may return to school when they are fever-free and the chicken pox vesicles are dry and have received treatment for lice.
 A parent/guardian’s note is required upon return and your child must report to the nurse to be cleared before being readmitted to class.

 Feel free to call the school nurse with any questions.